assume-framework/assume/README.md

 Quick Start
 -----------
+There are 3 ways to run an exemplar.
+1. local (without database and grafana)
+2. with docker (with database and grafana)
+3. use CLI to run simulations

-To run an exemplar simulation without database and grafana, run the following command:
+1. To run an exemplar simulation without database and grafana, run the following command:

 ```
 python examples/examples.py
 ```

-If you have docker installed, you can run the following two commands
+2. If you have docker installed, you can run the following two commands

 Note: you have to select 'timescale' in examples.py
 ```